mlopes/marco-lopes.com/articles/_posts/2019/2019-03-26-Function-Properties.md

-In functional programming, abstractions tend to be very generic and talk about properties of things, but the abstractions themselves tend to be very specific, in the sense that they usally follow well defined laws and the properties it abstract over are very well defined.
+In functional programming, abstractions tend to be very generic and talk about properties of things, but the abstractions themselves tend to be very specific, in the sense that they usually follow well defined laws and the properties it abstract over are very well defined.

 The function abstraction is not conceptually different in FP than it is in